eternaldensity/Sandcastle-Builder/README.md

 #### LucidCrux:
 - Fix Kite and Key, Lightning in a Bottle.
 They now also refer correctly to Lightning Rod instead of Glassed Lightning.
+- Western Paradox does not require Ninja Herder
+- New Boosts: Ritual Sacrifice and Ritual Rift

 #### ED:
 - Add a few changelog entries, fix version number :P